microsoft/vscode-docs/docs/terminal/basics.md

 ![The integrated terminal can run commands such as mkdir and git just like a standalone terminal.
 VS Code's terminal has additional functionality called shell integration that tracks where commands are run with decorations on the left of a command and in the scrollbar.](images/basics/integrated-terminal.png)

-If you prefer to work outside VS Code, open an external terminal with the `kb(workbench.action.terminal.openNativeConsole)` keyboard shortcut
+> **Note:** If you prefer to work outside VS Code, open an external terminal with the `kb(workbench.action.terminal.openNativeConsole)` keyboard shortcut

 ## Terminal shells